Infertility Specialist

 OBGYN located in Plano, TX

-Dr. John Paul Roberts and his staff offer patients who live in and around the greater Plano, Texas area comprehensive reproductive health care, including the diagnosis and treatment of infertility.
-He’s well-versed in the causes of infertility and works with his patients to create accurate and complete treatment plans.
-Dr. Roberts encourages patients throughout his service area to visit his office if they have any questions or concerns about infertility or other reproductive health care issues.
+The skilled OB-GYN North Dallas team offers patients who live in and around the greater Plano, Texas area comprehensive reproductive health care, including the diagnosis and treatment of infertility.
+The board-certified OB-GYNs are well-versed in the causes of infertility and works with patients to create accurate and complete treatment plans.
+OB-GYN North Dallas encourages patients to visit the office if they have any questions or concerns about infertility or other reproductive health care issues.

 Infertility Q & A